mynksh/Cowin-alert/README.md

 # Cowin-alert For Any Location

-This is custom bot script which will alert you on telegram bot is there is any vaccine slot available.
+This is custom bot script which will alert you on telegram bot if there is any vaccine slot available in provided area.
 You customise it to filer as you need.

 ## Setting up: